10-Nights Best of Italy - Small Group, Winter

 Authentic Dining

-• Rome: Enjoy a Welcome Dinner with your fellow travellers at a uniquely Roman local restaurant.
+• Rome: Enjoy a Welcome Dinner with your fellow travelers at a uniquely Roman local restaurant.

 • Rome: Enjoy a Celebration Dinner of delicious Italian cuisine and wine, accompanied by the rich tremolo of some of Italy's best loved songs.